 “These are very ethnic folk dishes, mostly served in areas that are difficult to commute to by our guests, and also require special culinary preparations,” Ebeid says.
 “The challenge is producing a folk dish without compromising Four Seasons culinary perfection.”

 Four Seasons Hotel Cairo at Nile Plaza

-To cater to the sophisticated palates of locals and visiting guests alike, Chef Thomas Bellec of Beverly Wilshire, Beverly Hills (A Four Seasons Hotel) makes sure certain ingredients are always on hand, available to those who know to ask.
-Kaluga and Osetra caviar, for example, arrives in a dazzling mother-of-pearl set made exclusively for the Beverly Wilshire.
+To cater to the sophisticated palates of locals and visiting guests alike, Chef Thomas Bellec of Beverly Wilshire, A Four Seasons Hotel makes sure certain ingredients are always on hand, available to those who know to ask.
+Kaluga and Osetra caviar, for example, arrives in a dazzling mother-of-pearl set made exclusively for the Beverly Wilshire, A Four Seasons Hotel.
 In addition, there are fresh truffles (white or black, depending on the season), which diners can request be added as an indulgent finish to anything from pasta to popcorn.

 Tiki drinks are already enjoying a comeback, but at Four Seasons Resort Koh Samui the trend is being pushed even further with barrel aging, which lends cocktails unusual depth and complexity.
 Available only by request, the Aged Zombie at CoCoRum bar is a potent mix of three rums that have been aged for 60 days in an American oak barrel.

 “It sounds a bit complicated,” says head bartender Samart Khethong, “but the result is this wonderfully smooth cocktail.”
 If you’re a vodka fan and want to continue imbibing under the radar, order an avocado martini and watch what happens.